tModLoader/tModLoader/solutions/ReleaseExtras/README_Linux.txt

 3. Copy all of the files from the temporary folder (or zip archive) into the install folder.
 You'll need to make sure to replace files if asked: https://gfycat.com/EqualFaithfulAfricanharrierhawk

-4. If you are updating from tModLoader v0.10.1.5 or earlier, you'll need to delete "MP3Sharp.dll", "Ionic.Zip.Reduced.dll", and "Mono.Cecil.dll" from the install folder.

-5. You need to give execute permissions to 2 files.
+4. You need to give execute permissions to 2 files.
 Open a terminal in the install directory and run the following 2 commands: chmod +x tModLoaderServer chmod +x Terraria